davidedc/Fizzygum/docs/overview/headerDoc.md

   - keydown
   - keyup

-Currently the only morph which acts as keyboard receiver is CursorMorph, the basic text editing widget.
+Currently the only morph which acts as keyboard receiver is CaretMorph, the basic text editing widget.
 If you wish to add keyboard support to your morph you need to add event handling methods for

   - processKeyPress(event)
   - processKeyDown(event)